 The better the agent, the higher that success rate will be.
 A top agent will reject any work that doesn’t come up to the right standard, will seize hold of any work that does come to the right standard, and will do so with a strong expectation of selling it.
 Even then, no agent I know has a 100% record, but the best agents will have a strike rate of well over 10%.

-In the end, though, the conclusion has little to do with odds or stats.
-The 2012 British Olympic team contained 541 athletes.
-That’s more than the number of debut novels being listed by elite UK publishers in 2012.
-So you need to be (at least!) an Olympian-of-writing to make the grade, but if you do, you will get published.
+Either way, those numbers are larger than the number of debut novels being listed by elite UK or US publishers today.
+So you need to be (at least!) an Olympian-of-writing to make the grade.

 In brutal market conditions, the standard required by top publishers is rising all the time, but the best work still gets selected, still attracts advances and investment, still gets published.
 What you need to worry about more than anything else is the quality of your work.
 Promising will not do, but dazzling is essential.

 One further conclusion.
 We’ve always been against writers sending their work to dozens & dozens of agents.
 Our own rule of thumb is that if you can’t attract a Yes from an agent in 8-12 (intelligently chosen and properly presented) submissions, then your manuscript is not yet good enough.
 There will always be exceptions to every rule, but for the most part the rule is a very good one.
 If you find send submissions to 200 agents, your chances of hooking an agent improve, but I’d say that your chance of getting a publisher remains the same as before.
 About 0%, if the first 8-12 agents turned you down.